johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 #### Testing Context

 In this branch (`part3`), we provided a new project, `nestHttpApp`.
 This is a simple Nest HTTP app that includes a few routes for testing our `nestMicroservice` over the Faye transporter.
-It's worth mentioning that this branch also includes a **full final version** of the `ClientFaye` subclass of `ClientProxy` &#8212; this is necessary for our `httpClientApp` to instantiate a client to be able to run `ClientProxy#send()` and `ClientProxy#emit()` calls.
+It's worth mentioning that this branch also includes a **full final version** of the `ClientFaye` subclass of `ClientProxy` &#8212; this is necessary for our `nestHttpApp` to instantiate a client to be able to run `ClientProxy#send()` and `ClientProxy#emit()` calls.
 We'll actually build that `ClientFaye` component from scratch in the next two articles, but it's sitting there in this branch to help you test.
 With this in place, you can see the context by following these steps:

 1. Start up the `nestHttpApp`
     If you ran the `build.sh` script as described at the beginning of this chapter, all of this project's dependencies have been installed.
 If not, simply open a terminal in the top level `nestHttpApp` directory and run `npm install`.
 Then, start the application with `npm run start:dev`.
-2. Issue a request like:
+2. Issue an HTTP request like:

     > GET /customers

     **Note:** You can do this in any number of ways &#8212; via a browser, browsing to `localhost:3000/customers`, via something like [HTTPie - my favorite](https://httpie.org/), or with a desktop program like [Postman](https://www.postman.com/).

 Keep an eye on the `nestMicroservice` app's console log.
-You should a line like the following, demonstrating that we've successfully passed the FayeContext data to the handler:
+You should see a line like the following, demonstrating that we've successfully passed the ` FayeContext` data to the handler:
 > [AppController] Faye Context: {"args":["/get-customers"]}"

 ### Deserialization Options

-The transporter main class (`Server`) has hooks for serialization and deserialization of broker messages.
+The transporter main class we inherit from (`Server`) has hooks for calling custom serialization and deserialization methods to encode/decode broker messages.
 I cover this topic extensively [in this article](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-3-4m20).
 The main use case is for translating between non-Nest (i.e., external) message formats and the internal [Nest microservice transporter message protocol](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-2-3hgd).
 One thing we need to do to fully enable custom deserialization (i.e., let users hook their own custom deserializer class) with our custom transporter is fully implement the call to the `Deserializer#deserialize()` method.
 Here's its interface:

 ```typescript
 export interface Deserializer<TInput = any, TOutput = any> {